salesforce/best/docs/content/docs/configuration.md

 `string` The base64 encoded version of the private key from your GitHub application.

 #### `PULL_REQUEST`
 `string` This is required when using the GitHub integration if you want to enable comments on Pull Requests.
-Set this to the URL of the Pull Request realted to the CI workflow that is happening.
+Set this to the URL of the Pull Request related to the CI workflow that is happening.

 #### `BASE_COMMIT`
 `string` The baseline commit to be used with `--compareStats`.
 A value for `TARGET_COMMIT` must be set as well.
 We recommend passing these [directly to the CLI](/guide/configuration#--comparestats) instead of as environment variables.